EGhost98/Chibi_URL/README.md

 5. Access the application in your web browser at: `http://localhost:8000`

 Note: Make sure you have Python and Django installed on your system before running the project.
+The application runs on the local development server when the script is executed directly.

 ## Tech Stack Used
 Chibi URL is built using the following technologies: